kamleshkumarverma1986/apna-react/README.md

 There is something called requestIdleCallback. requestIdleCallback method queues a function to be called during a browser's idle periods.
-[NOTE: But React uses something different other than this. they uses scheduling packages. internally they are also doing the same thing but that scheduling packages provide more control]
+[NOTE: But React uses something different other than this. they uses scheduling packages. internally they are also doing the same thing but that scheduling packages provide more control over the time]